dotenv-org/dotenv-org.github.io/docs/integrations/circleci/rails.md

 # Circle CI with Rails

 In this tutorial, learn how to integrate Dotenv Vault with Circle CI.
 Setup CI file to work with rails application. [example](https://github.com/dotenv-org/integration-example-circleci/blob/master/.circleci/config.yml)

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-circleci).

 ## Install dotenv-vault